mfleming99/DNAAssayClassifier/README.md

 ## Data Generation
 All the functionality needed to generate data is under our `data` folder.
-In order to generate your own data using our functionality you will need the following dependancies.
+In order to generate your own data using our functionality you will need the following dependencies.

 1. [Bowtie2](https://github.com/BenLangmead/bowtie2/tree/bt2_cxx11) We used this branch which enables random sampling of SRA files.
-2. [NCLS](https://github.com/biocore-ntnu/ncls) This is the interval tree implimentation we used to implement our gene annotation percentage.
+2. [NCLS](https://github.com/biocore-ntnu/ncls) This is the interval tree implementation we used to implement our gene annotation percentage.

-After installing depencancies, you will be able to generate data using the following command.
+After installing dependencies, you will be able to generate data using the following command.

 >`python3 driver.py --index "location of your Bowtie index" --gtf "Location of your gene transfer format file" --mrna "List of your mRNA accessions" --srna "List of your sRNA accessions" --wgs "List of your WGS accessions"`

-You can get prebuild Bowtie indexes from the [Bowtie2 Manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) .
+You can get prebuilt Bowtie indexes from the [Bowtie2 Manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) .
 We used *H. sapiens*, NCBI GRCh38 (Download link below) as our reference genome.
-We used this (Download link below) gene transfer format file, however as long as your gtf matches your reference genome, and gtf should should lead to a correct gene annotation percentage.
+We used this (Download link below) gene transfer format file, however as long as your gtf matches your reference genome, and gtf should lead to a correct gene annotation percentage.

 >(ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz)